Scientific Name

 Fertilizing: C. atropurpurea does not need much feeding but will benefit from a small amount of organic fertilizer in mid-spring when it starts actively growing.

-Repotting: Repot as needed, preferably in spring, at the beginning of the period of active growth.
+Repotting: Repot as needed, preferably in spring, at the beginning of the active growth period.
 Make sure the soil is dry before you begin repotting.

 Propagation: This succulent is generally started by leaves or stem cuttings.
 It can also be grown from seeds and offsets.
 The easiest way is to propagate C. atropurpurea from a single leaf, while using stem cuttings is the fastest way to get a decent-sized plant.
-These processes are most successful if done at the beginning of the plant's active growth period.
+These processes are most successful at the beginning of the plant's active growth period.
 Sow the seeds in the spring or summer.

 Learn more at How to Grow and Care for Crassula.